Triple Chocolate Chunk Oatmeal Cookies

 - ⅔ cup white chocolate discs (I used Guittard), chunks or chips

 - ⅔ cup semi-sweet chocolate discs (I used Guittard), chunks or chips

 - ⅔ cup bitter-sweet chocolate discs (I used Guittard), chunks or chips

 - In a large microwave-safe bowl, microwave the butter until melted.
 Add both sugars and stir until the sugars are incorporated.
 Chill the mixture for 10 minutes.

 - Remove from the refrigerator and stir in the egg, egg yolk, and vanilla.

-- Scoop out rounded tablespoonfuls of dough and place on sheet pans leaving about 2-inches between each cookie.
-If desired, press in some extra chocolate pieces on dough balls.
+- Scoop out rounded tablespoonfuls of dough and place on sheet pans leaving about two inches between each cookie.
+If desired, press in some extra chocolate pieces on the dough balls.

-- Chill, on sheet pan for 30 minutes.
+- Chill, on a sheet pan for 30 minutes.

 - Remove the cookies from the refrigerator and bake for 14-16 minutes, or until golden brown.